Tool call approval

 concern, not the recipe’s:

-import { cancelAllPending, findUnansweredCalls,} from "@effect-uai/core/HistoryCheck"import { toFunctionCallOutput } from "@effect-uai/core/Outcome"
+import { cancelAllPending, findUnansweredCalls } from "@effect-uai/core/HistoryCheck"import { toToolCallOutput } from "@effect-uai/core/ToolResult"

 function_calls without matching outputs.